letoram/cat9/README.md

 ### Repeat

-    repeat #job [flush]
+    repeat #job [flush | edit]

 This will re-execute a previously job that has completed.
 If the flush argument is specified, any collected data from its previous run will be discarded.
+If the edit argument is specified, the command-line which spawned the job will be copied into the command line - and if executed, will append or flush into the existing job identifier.

 ### Cd